 - Openly encountering and assessing the risks involved and seeing a clear benefit is vital to generating collaboration in both the game and in the workplace

 - Decisions made up front often have the greatest impact on final results.
-Planning time is often time well spent
+Planning time is often time well spent; do-overs in business are often fairly costly and sometimes decrease the likelihood of change

-- Strategies and plans are often forgotten when in the midst of pressures for results.
+- Strategies and plans are often forgotten when in the midst of pressures for results – “plans often do not survive the first contact with the enemy”

 - We must understand the challenge, plan for necessary resources, prioritize our activities and value our resources in order to optimize results